srapaport/Coop-robot/README.md

 You will find 2 algorithms :

 - One is the *algov5*, it comes from the 4 months course and is related to the *algorithme_bounded_MC.pdf*.
 We are increasing the size of the loop we are testing as long as we haven't find one.
 - The other one, *algov7*, comes from the 2 months intership and has been created by me with the idea that we needed to decrease the time it takes to find a loosing loop and, hopefully one day, the time it takes to find that there is no loosing loop.
 We are looking if a way back to a previous configuration is possible or not.
 If it is then we have found a loosing loop.
-If it's not, then we increase the number of posts until we reach the size of the graphe, meaning, we have gone through all possibilities.
+If it's not, then we increase the number of posts until we reach the size of the graph, meaning, we have gone through all possibilities.

 ## Installation